FashionGlobusUkraine

-FashionGlobusUkraine is a socio-cultural organization that unites about 80 designers from all regions of Ukraine and has a strategy to develop the country's small art and design industry of the country.
+FashionGlobusUkraine is a socio-cultural organization that unites about 80 designers from all regions of Ukraine with the goal of developing the Ukraine's small art and design industry.

 History

-The organization's first appearance was on October 1, 2014.
-That is when the center opened.
-Golda Vynohrads'ka, designer and vice president of the Confederation of Designers and Stylists of Ukraine, initiated of its creation.
+Golda Vynohrads'ka, designer and vice president of the Confederation of Designers and Stylists of Ukraine, founded Fashion Globus Ukraine which opened on October 1, 2014.

 Scope of the project

-The ideological association of designers from all regions of Ukraine allows them to present their work in the center of Kyiv on Independence Square, symbolizing the country's unity.

-Support of national culture, the study of the map of mental features of clothing.
+Designers from across Ukraine display their works in the center of Kyiv on Independence Square, symbolizing the country's unity.
+Fashion Globus Ukraine also aims to support national culture through the study of the map of mental features of clothing.

-Tourism development in the capital – visitors have the opportunity to see colorful things, to be in master classes on handmade, to listen to lectures on the history of costumes in every region, and to visit cultural events.

-Drawing the attention of the world community to the huge cultural potential of Ukraine.
-Interesting common shows of designers from different regions, creation of the image-project that will worthily represent Ukraine abroad.
-Connections of national cultural diplomacy between the delegations of masters of various countries are improving due to cultural exchange projects.

-Demonstrating the high professional level of Ukrainian designers to prove the global fashion industry that Ukraine can offer excellent design, engineering, and technological solutions.
+They also hope to boost tourism development in the capital and inspire foreigners to appreciate Ukrainian culture.
+Their shows include designers from many Ukrainian regions in order to accurately represent all of Ukraine to tourists.
+Their efforts are inspired by past international cultural exchange projects.

-Implementation of ideas of small industry in Ukraine, cooperation with universities and vocational schools and the Ministry of Education and Science of Ukraine, adaptation of program of students' teaching to the requirements of the nowadays employers' market.
+Fashion Globus Ukraine designers hope to demonstrate that Ukraine can produce fashion at an equivalent level to the global fashion industry through the implementation of small industry in Ukraine in cooperation with the Ministry of Education and Science of Ukraine.

 Achievements

-A common collection from 12 regions of Ukraine was shown in February 2015 on New York Fashion Week, which demonstrated the unity of Ukraine's regions, its talent, and peacefulness to the world.
+A collection from 12 regions of Ukraine was shown in February 2015 on New York Fashion Week, which demonstrated the unity of Ukraine's regions, its talent, and peacefulness to the world.

 The first diplomatic event with the Embassy of Indonesia in Ukraine was on May 15, 2015 to promote cultural exchanges between the countries.